NVIDIA/MatX/docs_input/build.rst

 Examples
 --------

 MatX provides several example applications that show different capabilities of MatX.
-When the ``-DBUILD_EXAMPLES=ON`` CMake argument is specified the ``build/examples`` directory will contain a separate binary file for each example.
+When the ``-DMATX_BUILD_EXAMPLES=ON`` CMake argument is specified the ``build/examples`` directory will contain a separate binary file for each example.
 Each example can be run by simply executing the binary.